BiAPoL/blog/docs/johannes_mueller/qtdesigner_and_magicgui/Readme.md

 ![Spacers](imgs/6_spacers.PNG)

-To use them, simpl drag and drop the spacer into the layout.
-You can then select the spacer and change its size policy in the right sidebar:
+To use them, simply drag and drop the vertical spacer into the layout.
+You'll find that by default, the spacer expands and thus moves all other widgets in the respective direction above or below itself.
+The same works for horizontal spacers.
+The result could look like this:

 ![Drop spacer](imgs/7_drop_spacers.PNG) ![Drop spacer](imgs/8_drop_spacers2.PNG)